replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 **OpenEBS** is configured to allocate its Persistent Volumes within the `/var/openebs/local/` directory, signifying that this specific location is utilized for the storage of data by applications that are actively running on the Kurl platform.

-In the case of the **Rook** add-on, starting from version 1.4.3 and in subsequent versions, there is a requirement for each node within the cluster to be equipped with an unformatted storage device, which is designated for the storage of Ceph volumes.
+**Rook** add-on, starting from version 1.4.3, requires each node within the cluster to be equipped with an unformatted storage device, which is designated for the storage of Ceph volumes.
 Comprehensive information and guidelines regarding this setup are available in the [Rook Block Storage](https://kurl.sh/docs/add-ons/rook#block-storage) documentation.
 For **Rook** versions 1.0.x Persistent Volumes are provisioned on `/opt/replicated/rook/` directory.